 9. Control your Steam Load

 Peaky steam loads can hurt your boiler.
-Sudden changes to the steam load can cause carry-over which is occurs when the steam system pulls water from the boiler along with steam.
+Sudden changes to the steam load can cause carry-over which occurs when the boiler steam system pulls water from the boiler along with steam.
 This can damage pipes, valves and instrumentation.
 Peaky loads can often cause boilers to quench on high and low water levels and affect your production.